OmkarPatel18/ccgc5501-bigiamchallenge-writeup/challenge8.md

-# CloudFoxable Challenge: "It's a Secret" – GitHub Writeup
+# CloudFoxable Challenge: "It's a Secret"

 # Overview
 This writeup documents the steps taken to complete the "It's a Secret" challenge as part of the CloudFoxable Lab.
 The objective of this challenge was to: